The Darker Side of Supplementing Vitamin D

 The balance between Calcium and Potassium affects thyroid performance.
 The higher this ratio, the slower the thyroid (or effect thereof).
 As calcium rises and potassium drops, the Ca/K ratio increases.
 This impairs cellular sensitization to thyroid hormone while also impairing cell permeability of hormones and nutrients, leading to a slowing effect of the thyroid, and potentially, weight gain!
 Another consequence of low Potassium as a result of Vitamin D supplementation is a higher Sodium to Potassium ratio.
 As the Na/K ratio increases, inflammation and the stress response increase.
 As one's stress increases, Magnesium, drops.
 In other words, taking excess Vitamin D leads to magnesium depletion.
+Magnesium is also used up in the conversion of Vitamin D into its active form...again the more Vitamin D a person is popping, the more they're depleting their magnesium stores.
 Magnesium deficiency in turn leads to increased risk for heart attack, especially in the face of high stress and a high Calcium level (which Vitamin D also contributes to).
 The lowered Magnesium also contributes to diabetes (as Magnesium helps regulate insulin).
 The consequences of high calcium relative to low magnesium also lead not only to psychological concerns and heightened anxiety, but also unstable blood sugar levels and craving of all kinds (including various addictions).
 The irony is magnesium is needed to activate and raise Vitamin D, and considering that most of the population is deficient in magnesium, so much of this Vitamin D we're being told to supplement remains inactive.
 Plus, by taking all this vitamin D in supplement form we're only lowering magnesium further and actually impairing the goal of raising Vitamin D!
 If you really want to raise your body's natural vitamin D level, work on boosting your magnesium - it's a key cofactor required to bind Vitamin D to its transport protein.

 Vitamin A is necessary to decrease inflammation.
 However Vitamin D lowers Vitamin A (both in the liver and in the blood).
 Vitamin A deficiency in turn impairs iron utilization and transport, and it's well known that Vitamin A deficiency is a cause of iron anemia.
 Taking synthetic Vitamin D, which lowers Vitamin A, therefore contributes to this anemia.
 Even more dangerously, both Magnesium and Potassium are necessary for the body's anti-inflammatory response, and yet, as we've already looked at, Vitamin D lowers both these essential minerals.
 Without the necessary anti-inflammatory response, a host of disease processes arise, and arteries also become damaged.
 Calcium and cholesterol then get drawn to these sites of arterial damage and plaque builds up, leading to atherosclerosis (hardening of the arteries).
+Countless people are led to believe that they can simply supplement Vitamin D alone, even told to do so by their doctors.
+They are rarely if ever taught about the increased importance of addressing magnesium, potassium, Vitamins A and K2, etc when supplementing D!
+This is key!
+Too much vitamin D by itself is not only toxic, but also contributes to soft tissue calcification...when taken without enough Vitamin A and K2.
+It is those other two nutrients that must also be taken with Vitamin D to avert the affect of tissue calcification.
 Furthermore, Vitamin A is necessary for the production of ceruloplasmin, a protein that binds to Copper to make it bioavailable.
 Unfortunately, Vitamin D lowers Vitamin A which lowers ceruloplasmin which makes copper bio-UNavailable.
 This in turn leads to many of the negative side effects associated with copper toxicity, while also raising bio-unavailable calcium - weakening the bone matrix and contributing to a higher risk of osteoporosis.
 Yes, contrary to the lies we're told by Vitamin D proponents, too much Vitamin D at best has a negligible effect on bone density or, as has also been shown, may actually increase the risk of bone loss and osteoporosis, not to mention increase the risk of kidney stones!

 "Until now we haven’t worried about giving people extra vitamin D because we thought